-With the arrival of summer, the gardens of the Palace of Versailles become the setting for a magical display.
-The ornamental ponds and waterfalls in the avenues designed by Le Nôtre offer a wonderful spectacle as fountains play and jets of water intertwine.
+With the arrival of summer, the gardens of the Palace of Versailles become the setting for a spectacular display.
+The ornamental ponds and waterfalls in the grounds designed by Le Nôtre provide a majestic sight as fountains play and jets of water intertwine.

-Visitors are invited to discover these enchanting water features and a selection of baroque music that accompanies them, as they stroll around the grounds.
-This show can be combined with the Fountains Night Show, the Royal Serenade in the Hall of Mirrors and the Musical Gardens promenade.
+Visitors are invited to discover the park's enchanting water features, which play to the sound of baroque music, as they stroll around the grounds.
+This event can be combined with the Fountains Night Show, the Royal Serenade in the Hall of Mirrors or the Musical Gardens promenade.

 All public, Children

 Prices and times